Values-Driven Marketing aligns community and commerce for sustainable, Long-Term Success

 Values-driven marketing values the cadence of a healthy heartbeat that has the strength to move forward with intention and consistent results.

-That’s not to say you can’t use your marketing to move at a heart-racing pace.
-Sometimes, a big push is needed to prepare for a big event, launch a new product or service, get over a sales slump, or hit an important milestone.
+That’s not to say that you can’t use your marketing to move at a heart-racing pace.
+Sometimes a big push is needed to prepare for a big event, launch a new product or service, get over a sales slump, or hit an important milestone.
 But this should not be the standard pace of your strategy.

 When done well, marketing weaves into almost every aspect of your company, from product development and branding to customer engagement and business growth strategies.
-It helps ensure you can Do Better Business™ by effectively connecting with your target audience and achieving your goals.
+It helps ensure that you can Do Better Business by effectively connecting with your target audience and achieving your goals.

 As companies like Apple and Google finally listen to their customers and start to think more about privacy, companies will find it much more difficult to granularly adjust every tiny aspect of their strategy based on impersonal data points (aka, growth hacking).